Living, Working, Musing & Misadventures in Greece

-KTEL, the long-distance bus network of Greece, is a vital part of traveling within the country since the terrain limits destinations reachable by train.
-With the climbing price of fuel, high road tolls and gas station strikes, even car travel can be cost prohibitive or impossible at times.
+KTEL, the long-distance bus network of Greece, is a vital part of traveling in the country since the terrain and austerity cutbacks limit destinations reachable by train.
+With the rising price of fuel, high road tolls and gas station strikes, even car travel can be cost prohibitive or impossible at times.

-Below is a list of links to local KTEL websites containing schedules and ticket fares (subject to change) for Greek buses, which was compiled after the ex-KTEL website removed all free information on schedules in March 2008 and became a paid phone service in Greek only.
+Below is a list of links to local KTEL websites containing timetables and ticket fares (subject to change) for Greek buses, which was compiled after the ex-KTEL website removed all free information in March 2008 and became a paid phone service in Greek only.
 See “KTEL website” to learn why.

 Tip

-To pinpoint your destination on these lists without reading them all, use your browser.
-Go to the top to “Edit” –> “Find” and start typing the city of your choice.
-Your browser will then highlight all matches or prompt you to enter ‘Find next.’
+To pinpoint your destination without reading the entire list, use your browser.
+Go to the top left to “Edit” –> “Find” and start typing the city of your choice.
+Your browser will then highlight all matches or prompt you to hit ‘Find next.’
 Try a few different spellings if you are unsure.

 If the route you’re looking for is not on the list:

-The ktelbus.com website has a contact list in English, but it only lists KTEL sites by municipality using the Greek alphabet; and staff answering the phone will most likely only speak Greek.
-My list is arranged A-Z according to the English alphabet and is more complete because I include government-run and locally created, English-language sources that fill the gap where no KTEL site exists.
+The ktelbus.com website has a contact list in English, but it only lists KTEL sites by municipality using the Greek alphabet and is not comprehensive, plus staff answering the phone will most likely only speak Greek.
+My list is arranged A-Z according to the English alphabet and is more complete because I include locally created, English-language sources that fill the gap where no KTEL site exists.

 Practical Info about Traveling by Bus in Greece